Arthur Currie: Canadian Corps commander

 The Canadian Corps was then transferred from Lens to Ypres to take part in the Battle of Passchendaele.
 Currie was tasked with continuing the advance started by the now exhausted II Anzac Corps in order to ultimately capture Passchendaele village and gain favourable observation positions and drier winter positions.
 Currie submitted his provisional operational plan on 16 October and presented a plan with extensive resources made available in reserve.
 He estimated the attack would result in 16,000 casualties.
 Currie's preparations included reconnaissance, road construction and a massing of artillery and heavy machine guns.
 Rather than one mass assault, Currie designed a series of well-prepared, sharp attacks that allowed the Corps to take an objective and then hold it against the inevitable German counterattacks.
 By 30 October, the Canadians, aided by two British divisions, gained the outskirts of the village in a driving rainstorm, and then held on for five days against intense shelling and counter-attacks, often standing waist deep in mud as they fought.
 The Canadians' victory came at the cost of 15,654 casualties, including 4,028 killed.
 Currie's grim casualty prediction had been accurate.

 End of the war

 By early 1918 the Canadian Corps was in a state of uncertainty.
 The Canadian government wanted to expand the Canadian Corps by forming a 5th Division but the BEF wanted the Canadian Corps reorganized to mirror British divisions.
 British command also intended to integrate American battalions into the depleted corps, which Currie predicted would be a disaster and would destroy the homogeneous structure of the corps.
 Currie was opposed to all those measures since he did not view them as being in the best interests of the corps.
 Currie, with the aid of the Minister of Overseas Military Forces, prevailed against the structural changes.
 The Canadian Corps retained its original Canadian organizational structure and fought as a homogeneous formation for the entire Hundred Days Offensive.

+Currie and Field Marshal Sir Douglas Haig, C-in-C of the BEF, 1918.